davidwrede/chef-web-docs-1/includes_knife/includes_knife_environment.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
+.. tag knife_environment_summary

-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+The ``knife environment`` subcommand is used to manage environments within a single organization on the Chef server.

-The ``knife environment`` subcommand is used to manage environments within a single organization on the |chef server|.
+.. end_tag